utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/creating-output-displays.md

 ## Gauge

 The **Gauge** display type shows a value's position in a range using a semicircular graph.

-To create an example gauge **Output** block:
+To create an example gauge **Output** block, do the following:

 1. Create a new flow and add a **Send request** block with a GET request to `techcrunch.com/wp-json/wp/v2/posts`.
 1. Connect an **Evaluate** block to the **Send request** block and enter this [FQL](/docs/postman-flows/flows-query-language/introduction-to-fql/): `$count(value1.body)` to count how many items the response body contains.